seaside1/jrule/README.md

 Write OpenHAB Rules using Java

 This binding aims to enable Java development of OpenHAB Rules.
-The binding will allow the user to create custom OpenHAB rules in a java-source file.
-The Java Rules will need defined triggers in order for the engine to know how and when to exectute them.
+The binding will allow the user to create custom OpenHAB rules in one or several .java-files.
+The Java Rules will need defined triggers in order for the engine to know how and when to execute them.
 The triggers are very similar to the triggers in Rules DSL but expressed using java annotations.
-In order to execture rules based on items defined in .items-files (the regular OpenHAB Items), the binding need to know about the items and this is realized by the Rule Engine when it generates .java and .class files for each items in the system.
-The class files are packaged in a .jar file which the user can use as dependency when doing Rules Development.
+In order to execture rules based on items defined in .items-files (the regular OpenHAB Items), the binding needs to know about the items and this is realized by the Rule Engine where it generates a .java and a .class file for each item in the system.
+The class files are then packaged in a .jar-file which the user can use as dependency when doing Rules Development.
-In order for the binding to pick up rules, they need to be compiled first.
-The source .java -files are placed in a specific rules folder and will be automatically compiled and loaded when the binding is started.
+For the binding to be able to pick up rules, they need to be compiled first.
+The source .java rules-files are placed in a specific rules folder and will be automatically compiled and loaded into OpenHAB when the binding is started.
 The syntax for rules as well as the design and thinking behind the binding is to provide something that is similar to Rules DSL but more powerful and customizable.

 # Why?
  - You will be able to use a standard Java IDE to develop your rules.